'Official' Twitter tag for some users appears, then vanishes

 Twitter began adding gray “official” labels to some high-profile accounts Wednesday to indicate that they are authentic, the latest twist in new owner Elon Musk’s chaotic overhaul of the platform and its verification system.
 A few hours later, the labels started disappearing.

-“Please note that Twitter will do lots of dumb things in coming months,” he tweeted.
+“Please note that Twitter will do lots of dumb things in coming months,” Musk tweeted.
 “We will keep what works & change what doesn’t.”

 The rollout appeared arbitrary, with some politicians, news outlets and well-known personalities getting the official label and others not.
 Musk seemed to acknowledge the confusion and embraced his role as “Twitter Complaint Hotline Operator” as he invited users to send him complaints.